Buying Email Features You'll Never Use?

 What to Watch Next

 Monitor how AI features in email platforms translate to measurable ROI over the next 12 months.
-As the market matures, expect consolidation among mid-tier providers who can't justify their development investments through customer adoption rates.
+As the market matures, expect consolidation among mid-tier providers who can't justify their development investments through client adoption rates.

 Related Questions